mjb3/Discuit.jl/docs/src/models.md

     Discuit.generate_model("SI", [100, 1])

 The susceptible-infectious (`"SI"`) is a very basic model with only one type of event.
-Individuals who become infected remain infected for the duration of trajectory.
+Individuals who become infected remain infected for the duration of trajectory:

 ```@raw html
 <img src="https://raw.githubusercontent.com/mjb3/Discuit.jl/master/docs/img/si.png" alt="SI model" height="100"/>